petyaracz/Racz2025Bible/Readme.md

 Entropy is shaped by the size of the underlying vocabulary and text size as well as text structure.

-Complexity is an approximation of Kolmogorov complexity, it is the length of the gzip-compressed form of each verse.
+Complexity is an approximation of Kolmogorov complexity, it is the length of the gzip-compressed form of each chapter.

 Wc is word count.
-Type / token ratio is the number of unique words divided by the number of words in each verse.
+Type / token ratio is the number of unique words divided by the number of words in each chapter.

 These are correlated.